 What about Onepilot?

-Full disclosure: we are building Onepilot, an iPhone SSH client with first-class support for deploying and supervising AI coding agents (Claude Code, Codex CLI, and others) on the servers you connect to.
-It is not on the App Store yet — we are in private beta and shipping the public release in the coming weeks.
-If that sounds interesting, you can follow the project on GitHub or join the waitlist on the homepage.
+We are building Onepilot, an iPhone SSH client with first-class support for deploying and supervising AI coding agents (Claude Code, Codex CLI, and others) on the servers you connect to.
+It is now on the App Store.
+If that sounds interesting, you can follow the project on GitHub or download it from the App Store.
+For a direct head-to-head, see Onepilot vs Termius or Onepilot vs Blink Shell.
 For now, if you need an SSH client today, the choice is between the two apps above.